privacy-scaling-explorations/pse.dev/articles/zkopru-trusted-setup-completed-privacy-scaling-explorations.md

 ## **Statistics**

-By some metrics our trusted setup was the largest ever conducted, we had 5147 contributions across the 16 circuits albeit “only” by 369 individuals.
+By some metrics our trusted setup was the largest ever conducted, we had 5147 contributions across the 16 circuits albeit "only" by 369 individuals.
 A total computation time of 190,5h (7days) went into the ceremony and the average participant spent 36 minutes.
 We also had quite number of failed contributions and therefore [gave affected participants an additional week](https://thore-hildebrandt.medium.com/zkopru-ceremony-final-call-and-failed-contributions-5a787cb4885e) to do a second run.

 ![](https://miro.medium.com/max/916/1*FZtgLoyw52l_fC-YGxyX8g.png)